Wellness Exams for Pets in White Bear Lake: Improving Health & Longevity

 A healthy, happy pet needs more than a balanced diet and regular exercise.
-Give your pet the opportunity to live their best life by working with one of our doctors to create a long-term wellness plan.
-We're committed to providing pet wellness care services that allow our patients from White Bear Lake and neighboring areas to enjoy as much time with their families as possible.
+Give your pet the opportunity to live their best life by working with one of our veterinarians to create a long-term wellness plan.
+We're committed to providing pet wellness exams that allow our patients from White Bear Lake and neighboring areas to enjoy as much time with their families as possible.
 Furthermore, we can help you prevent your pet from developing infectious diseases and age-related conditions during their lifetime.

 Wellness care is a lifetime's worth of dedication to your pet's health and longevity.
 Whether your pet is young, old or somewhere in between, we can build an effective, long-lasting wellness program to meet all of their needs.

 Wellness exams are a fundamental aspect of your pet's health care.
 They should receive a routine physical exam annually so that we can maintain a comprehensive record of their health and detect problems early.
 A complete nose-to-tail wellness exam includes*:

 - Checking the eyes, ears, mouth, skin and coat, legs/joints, paws

 - Weighing in to check for weight gain/loss